World Order (band): 2019–present: 10 year anniversary and change in operation

 On December 20–21, 2019, their 10-year anniversary took place.
 With it came surprise appearances from both Masato and Genki, of which Masato participated in a few choreographies.
 He danced to Aquarius, replacing Shizu on break; and to Multipolarity, which was kept in 6-member formation as Takuro and Keisuke went for a break.
 It was revealed that Genki had initially retired from martial arts in order to become a politician, and that World Order was a way for him to convey his political message with music before reaching such goal.

 On March 3, 2020, in an official announcement, World Order announced a change in their current operations.
 It is explained that its core members, who have worked on the project since its formation, have since expanded their individual activities into various fields – thus making it difficult to make a schedule together.
 As such, no members are leaving, nor is the group being disbanded, but future group activities will not have fixed members, but will instead have members 'on-call' for events.
 Although future activities are being planned, their schedules have been limited due to the COVID-19 pandemic.

 On September 1, 2020, Akihiro Takahashi announced his departure from the group after 10 years of performing with World Order.

 On September 8, 2020, Takuro Kakefuda announced his departure from the group after joining for around a year and a half.

 On December 2, 2020, the single "Let's Start WW3" was released online.
 It contained songs Let's Start WW3, Big Brother, and a repackaged Singularity.

 On September 11, 2021, Genki Sudo announced the release of a new music video for their latest release, Censorship, effectively ending their inactivity.
 Genki Sudo and Takashi Jonishi were present in the music video, instead of Keisuke Kimura and Kosuke Shizunaga, due to scheduling conflicts.

 On April 9, 2025, Genki Sudo announced a comeback, and on April 12, 2025, World Order posted a new song, Neo Samurai, to their YouTube channel following three years of dormancy.
 The music video showcased a return to a 7-man lineup, including Takashi Jonishi and Akihiro Takahashi, both of whom had previously left the group.

+On October 23, 2025, World Order travelled to Dubai to perform at the Quintet 5 Grappling Team Survival Match half-time show.
+A month later, World Order uploaded a video from Dubai regarding the event.

+On September 1, 2026, World Order released Beautiful World as 6 member group, in collaboration with the Science Fiction Megane Theatre Company.